jose-carmona/wayne/README.md

 # qkia

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses

+* Quarkus, the Supersonic Subatomic Java Framework.
-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+* Tailwind CSS
+* HTMX

 ## Running the application in dev mode